 Beer is expected to remain the most significant alcoholic drinks category in Algeria over the forecast period.
 Growth will be driven by its strong popularity among Algerian drinkers and its affordable prices.

 Two specific trends are expected in the beer category over the forecast period.
 Firstly, the continued growth of non-alcoholic beer, with a special focus on flavoured lager.

-The off-trade channel will continue to dominate the distribution of beer going forward due to the ongoing restrictions on the sale of alcohol and the social taboo of drinking in public in a Muslim country like Algeria.
-The expected ongoing declining disposable income levels will further push people to consume beer off-trade as its prices are much cheaper than those in the on-trade channel.
+The off-trade channel is expected to continue dominating beer distribution in volume terms due to the ongoing restrictions to the sale of alcohol and the social taboo about drinking in public in a Muslim country like Algeria.
+Expected ongoing declining disposable income levels, driven by the economic crisis, will further push people to consume beer in the off-trade as it is much cheaper than in the on-trade.

 Files are delivered directly into your account soon after payment is received and any tax is certification is verified (where applicable).

 This report comes in PDF with additional info in Excel included.

 Understand the latest market trends and future growth opportunities for the Beer industry in Algeria with research from Euromonitor International's team of in-country analysts – experts by industry and geographic specialisation.

 Key trends are clearly and succinctly summarised alongside the most current research data available.
 Understand and assess competitive threats and plan corporate strategy with our qualitative analysis, insight and confident growth projections.

 If you're in the Beer industry in Algeria, our research will help you to make informed, intelligent decisions; to recognise and profit from opportunity, or to offer resilience amidst market uncertainty